siddhartha-gadgil/ProvingGround/README.md

 * [ProvingGround HoTT Server](http://math.iisc.ac.in/~gadgil/proving-ground/bin/provinground-mantle-SNAPSHOT)
 * [ProvingGround NLP Server](http://math.iisc.ac.in/~gadgil/proving-ground/bin/provinground-nlp-SNAPSHOT)

 Start one of these servers and visit `localhost:8080` on a browser to run.
-You can also specify the port by starting with a `-p` option.
+You can also specify the port by starting with a `-p` option (and interface using `-i`).
+Note that the second server also includes most of the first server.

 These will be frequently updated with new features.